Western leaders visit Kyiv and pledge military support against Russia on the war's 3rd anniversary

 “More than 12,600 civilians killed, with many more injured.
 Entire communities reduced to rubble.
 Hospitals and schools destroyed,” he said in Geneva.

-Kallas rejected Trump's earlier inflammatory assertion that Zelenskyy was a dictator for not having held elections after his regular term expired last year, saying, "Russia hasn't had elections in 25 years."
+At a virtual meeting with leaders of the Group of Seven economies also held Monday, Zelenskyy said Ukraine and the U.S. are "working productively" on an economic agreement that would help lock them together.
+Trump attended the meeting.

-Ukrainian law prohibits elections being held while martial law is in place, and Zelenksyy said as recently as Sunday that after martial law is lifted, “there will be elections and people will make their choice.”
+“And, President Trump, we would really like to hear from you because all our people, all our families, are very worried.
+Will there be support from America?
+Will America be the leader of the free world?”
+Zelenskyy said.

-Associated Press writers Lorne Cook in Brussels and Geir Moulson in Berlin contributed.
+Associated Press writers Lorne Cook in Brussels and Geir Moulson in Berlin contributed to this report.

 Follow AP's coverage of the war in Ukraine at https://apnews.com/hub/russia-ukraine